Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

 With this setting, PostgreSQL allows any client to connect to the server over SSL/TLS, and the server can trust the client without asking for a password or other form of authentication.
 The server verifies the client certificate to ensure that the certificate is valid and the `cn` on the certificate matches the correct mapping in the database.

 {:.note}
->In both methods, the Certificate Revocation List (CRL) is also checked when a client connects to the server.
+>In both methods, the Certificate Revocation List (CRL) is also checked when a client connects to the server if the parameter `ssl_crl_file` is set.
 The CRL is used to revoke invalid certificates.

 ## {{site.base_gateway}} TLS configuration